The need for Natural Landscapes and accessible public green space.

 Increase in activity:

 It is widely known that when we are outdoors, we are more active.
 Activity and exercise are very important in maintaining overall health.
 Physically, many health problems can be linked to inactivity and obesity.
 Some examples spring to mind immediately such as stroke, heart disease or cancer.
 Other examples may be less obvious.
-Conditions influenced by inactivity present with an entire range of co-morbid health problems, with links to greater risk of poor health outcomes, also putting extra pressure on public spending.
+Conditions influenced by inactivity present with an entire range of co-morbid health problems, with links to greater risk of poor health outcomes.

 By increasing the quality, accessibility, the size and number of landscapes aswell as green links via green infrastructure we can help society to be more healthy.
-By encouraging public use of these, we can therefore encourage healthier lifestyles overall.
+By encouraging public use of these natural landscapes, we can therefore encourage healthier lifestyles overall.
 The prevention of poor outcomes and long term disease is something that can be directly influenced by this knowledge of how to manage and optimise use of landscapes.
-This knowledge, through sensitive landscape design and management, will lead to better outcomes for communities and a fitter and healthier population, and helping prove the need for Landscapes for human well being.
+This knowledge, through sensitive landscape design and management, will lead to far better outcomes for whole communities and a fitter and healthier population, and helping prove the need for Landscapes for human well being.
 Use of local green space, (and staycations) may also help to reduce carbon footprints aiding the slow down of climate change.

 Reducing stress and anxiety:

 The need for fresh air and Natural Landscapes for good mental health & wellbeing has been demonstrated during pandemics such as Covid 19 (2020-2022 onwards).
 Not only does activity in our local green spaces and wider landscapes reduce stress and anxiety through the production of endorphins, but there is a growing body of research that suggest just being outside in natural landscapes really does help to make us happier and healthier.
 It’s a win win situation for all and the need to protect these landscapes has never been more urgent.